unni-krishnan-95/copy/_posts/2016-11-20-ncl-regular-season-1.md

 <div class="rBorder" markdown="1">
 <span style="color:red">7. __What is the URL that the hacker uses to process uploads of the /etc/shadow file (use the full URL, including port)?__</span>

 For this one the answer won't be in the bash history... but it will be in the bash shell script.
-This might be due to the fact that the hacker had no admin permissions and needed a way to upload the file - thus the .bashrc might have had improper permissions set giving all users "root" privilege.
+This might be due to the fact that the hacker had no admin permissions and needed a way to upload the file - thus the __.bashrc__ might have improper permissions set, giving all users "root" privilege.

 ```console
 root@kali:~/Downloads/NCL-2016-Game2-Compromise/dir# ls -a